i3detroit/i3detroit-Laser-Cutter-Usage-Timer/README.md

 # i3detroit-Laser-Cutter-Usage-Timer
 This project is based on the Dallas Makerspace laser usage timer (https://github.com/cottjr/DMS-Laser-Cutter-Usage-Timer) with many software and hardware modifications.
-This implementation serves onlyto log usage data over MQTT with no user interface.
+This implementation serves only to log usage data over MQTT with no user interface.

 Hardware:
 - The timer board that contains a few components and an arduino (nano v3 used here).